haydenth/style-guides/PYTHON.md

 * ignore E111 (indentation is not a multiple of four) - we use **2 space indentation**
 * ignore E302 (expected 2 blank lines, found 0/1) - we use **1 line break between function defs**
 * strictly enforce E501 (line too long (82 > 79 characters)) - **strongly enforce 80 char max**
-* NO spaces in import statement block
+* NO new lines in import statement block
 * **NO TABS EVER**

 Pull requests that do not meet this linting/style guide **will be rejected**.
 Below is the alias I add to my `.bashrc` (or `.bash_profile` on mac) that overrides the `pep8` command